 The purpose of this policy is to assure that the Council has a structured and standardized process for notifying members of a meeting cancellation in the event of an unanticipated emergency situation (e.g., weather, national security).

 A determination of whether or not to cancel a meeting of the National Coordinating Council for Medication Error Reporting and Prevention for any reason will be handled as follows:

 - The Council Secretary will identify whether a situation or potential situation exists that threatens or compromises the ability of the Council to conduct a productive meeting and/or jeopardizes the safety and well-being of Council members.

 - The Secretary will notify the Council's Chairperson and Vice Chairperson of the facts respecting the situation of concern and, together, they will make the decision whether to cancel the meeting.

-- A decision to cancel a Council meeting must be made at the earliest possible time to assure minimal inconvenience to members; however, notice must be made by 10:00pm (Eastern Time) of the day preceding the scheduled meeting at the latest.
+- A decision to cancel a Council meeting must be made at the earliest possible time to minimize inconvenience to members;

-- An e-mail will be sent to email@example.com, in addition to the calling tree being activated.
+- An e-mail will be sent to the NCC MERP distribution list.
 The subject line will read: NCC MERP Meeting Cancelled.